-Missouri House legislation has led to a man securing a parole from prison in the next year, about 69 years earlier than he expected.
+Missouri House legislation has led to a man securing a chance at parole from prison in the next year, about 69 years earlier than he expected.

 Bobby Bostic was sentenced to 241 years in prison after an armed robbery and carjacking in 1995.
 Bostic, who was 16 at the time, was tried as an adult and would not have been eligible for parole until 2091, when he would be 112.